Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Several things can help you move through step 10, including:

-It’s no secret that you’ll face daily tests to your sobriety.
+It’s no secret that you’ll face daily tests for your sobriety.
 Remaining sober requires emotional stability and humility.
 Making right your wrongs is an ongoing process and requires constant self-examination.

 This isn’t to say you won’t fail.
 If you notice an emotional disturbance, do a self-inventory as soon as possible.
 This silences your volatile emotions and helps build your character.

-Step 10, like all of the steps in the twelve-step program, is important for your recovery.
+Step 10, like all steps in the 12-step program, is important for recovery.

 Ongoing personal inventory helps you: